ishfaqahmed565/to-do/README.md

-# This is to-do app created using vanilla js.
+# This is a to-do app created using vanilla js.